johanbrook/Johan-Compass-Kit/README.md

 ### _partials.scss

 Thanks to Sass' powerful `@import` command, you're able to pull in external files directly into your main files without extra HTTP requests.
 Therefore I've divided the header, footer, and form sections into separate files.
 They are imported into `_partials.scss`, which is imported into `_main.scs`.
 Prepend a "_" (underscore) to your partials.

+### _common.scss

+I've discovered that having some common elements in separate files are pretty good.
+It could be buttons, article styles, or other stuff that your *might* make use of in other places later on.

 ### _responsive.scss, _print.scss, and ie.scss